Some museums to visit in Salzburg

 - Mozart's Birthplace: This museum is dedicated to the life and works of Wolfgang Amadeus Mozart and is located in the house where he was born.

-- Mozart's Residence: This museum is located in the house where Mozart lived for many years and features exhibits on his life and works.
+- Mozart's Residence: This museum is located in the house where Mozart lived for many years and features exhibits on his life and work.

 - DomQuartier Salzburg: This museum complex is located in the former residence of the Prince-Archbishops of Salzburg and features exhibits on the city's history and art.